-They’re shipping me out of this country.
+I’m shipping out of this country.

 I have one more hour with my feet on definitively Italian ground.
 But this airport isn’t Italy, or at least my Italy.
-People greet me with Buongiornohello.
+People greet me with a polite Buongiornohello.
 Automated voices announce that “the door closes; the elevator goes up.”
 My beloved shots of caffé are listed on bar menus as espresso.
 At some point, I’ve left my adopted language behind to be replaced with something that isn’t quite English.
 Italian can only be found in the margins for me now, as I hover in the fringes of conversations between attendants and aides.
 When they turn to me, we’ve switched to a new dialect that doesn’t exist in Italy or at home: “Prego, buongiornohello.”

 This little corner of the corridor is set in some space between here and there.
 It’s not Italy, and it’s not America; either way, it isn’t home.
 For now, I sit in this little corner in a hollow gray inbetween.